OmerCeng/CyberNest_EDU-Security-Tool/README.md

 A lightweight and modular cybersecurity toolkit designed for hands-on practice in controlled educational environments.
 This suite helps students and enthusiasts explore real-world security concepts through safe and legal simulations.

+"CyberNest Security-Tool is being developed for cybersecurity professionals.
+This version is the first phase and is a limited version for educational purposes."

 ### ⚠️ Important Notes